 When you incorporate crowdfunding into your marketing strategy, your audience base changes.
 It happens because there is no restriction when it comes to the people who can give a monetary donation to your company via crowdfunding campaigns.

 It means that you need to target the right people and ensure that these people know where to go to support your crowdfunding campaign.
 For the majority of the companies, it happens on social channels.

-To cut to the chase, you’re not only going to sell your business, but you also have to sell the proposition of crowdfunding through incorporating it with other mediums, explain how it works, and inform the people where to find such resources.
+To cut to the chase, you’re not only going to sell your business, but you also have to sell the proposition of crowdfunding through incorporating it with other mediums, explaining how it works, and informing the people where to find such resources.

 1. Crowdfunding and email outreach

 Email marketing can be a powerful method when incorporated with crowdfunding marketing.
 This idea stems from the fact that people check emails on a daily basis and have a high probability to answer if your project is interesting.

 For this collaboration, there are groups of people that you should include in your email target.
 Below are the following:

 - Influencers –Youtube stars, social media personalities, etc.

 The rule of thumb here is to keep your email concise and invite your audience to find out more.
 Most entrepreneurs keep making the mistake of copying and pasting the same “Contact us” email format in various forms.
 This scheme results in zero responses or disappointed responses.
 It is even applicable to different blogger outreach platforms.